Horsey4/HorseyLib/README.md

 - The bolt is assumed to be fully in when set up and backed out to the set tightness
 - The bolt material is applied automatically and isn't needed in the assets
 - Both delegates have an `int tightness` parameter
+- Layermask variable is automatically set to 4096 (Bolts only)

 <br>